Program Notes by Artistic Director/Arranger/Pianist Steven Blier

 The other “star” of the show was Artistic Director, pianist Steven Blier, whose knowledge and passion for the subject matter made the arduous task of walking the audience through unfamiliar territory seem effortless.

-In the end, I rationalized that part of the reason had to do with a generation gap.
+In the end, I rationalized part of the reason had to do with a generation gap.
 I grew up in New York City (Brooklyn) listening to Salsa, Cuban music and Brazilian music, and singer/songwriters such as Graciela, La Lupe, Celia Cruz, Astrud Gilberto, Flora Purim and Tania Maria among others.

 The presentation was a joy to watch, a teaching moment and an opportunity to revel in the works of some of Latin America’s unsung composers.